doctorfree/Asciiville/README.md

 * The AAlib BB demo running in a tmux session
 * Character based ASCII art
 * Display system info
+* Display the Phase of the Moon
+* Display a weather report
 * Any character based client the user wishes to run
 * One of several asciimatics animations optionally accompanied by audio